r-box/boxr/README.md

 ### Documentation

 The package-documentation website is created and maintained using [pkgdown](https://pkgdown.r-lib.org).
-Upon the CRAN release for version 0.3.5, the documentation website consists of:
+The documentation website consists
+of:

   - a [CRAN-version site](https://r-box.github.io/boxr/).
   - a [development-version site](https://r-box.github.io/boxr/dev).